Dec 22, 2021

 A Class K welding lead has strands sized at 30 American Wire Gauge.
 The jacket on a Class K lead usually comes in darker colors like black or red.
 Class K leads are also the most common type of welding cable you will encounter.

 On the other hand, Class M welding leads use 34 AWG strands, which allow for increased durability and flexibility.
-Remember, with gauges, a high number equals a small diameter, so Class M strands are significantly thinner than Class K strands.
+Remember, a high number equals a small diameter with gauges, so Class M strands are significantly thinner than Class K strands.
 Class M leads generally have brighter-colored jackets and tend to cost more than Class K strands.

 What Are the Different Welding Lead Sizes?